AhmadQasim/reinforcment_learner/README.md

 **step() -> None**

-1. aging of product items in the production queue
+aging of product items in the production queue

 **reset() -> producer_state**

 clear production queue and return the producer state

 ## Consumer Model
+The consumer model makes orders based on the information of currently available inventory products, the entire products list, timestep, and current state of order queue.
+The base model has a private function called _serve_order to add new orders into order queue, compare order queue with inventory products, and return a serve queue which contains products that are ready to be taken from the inventory.
+Users should model new orders by "make_order" method of the consumer model.

 **ConsumerModel(config)**